It seemed like a normal Monday morning in the Vendor

 embarrassment) and we would get answers for them.

 and been told the orders were correct because of a policy

 change.
-Corning Ware said to fill the orders they would have to
+Corning Ware said to fill the orders they would have

 An unfortunate command

-customers had a negative impression because some shelves and peg hooks
+negative impression because some shelves and peg hooks

-only had 1 item which could easily be seen as a false front to an
+only had 1 item which could easily be seen as a false front

-in every position so the shelves did not look empty.
+were two items in every position so the shelves did not look

 Click here to see how this was implemented.